strings::template+x86_64 +linux

 This module provides support for formatting of large or complex strings beyond the scope of fmt::.
 A template is compiled using compile, then executed with execute to print formatted text to an io::handle.

 The template format is a string with variables substituted using "$".
-Variable names must be alphanumeric ASCII characters (i.e. for which ascii::isalnum returns true).
+Variable names consist of alphanumeric ASCII characters (i.e. for which ascii::isalnum returns true) or underscores ('_').
 A literal "$" may be printed by using it twice: "$$".
 Variables may also be used with braces, i.e. ${variable}, so that they can be placed immediately next to alphanumeric characters; such variables may include non-alphanumeric characters other than '{' and '}'.

 const src = "Hello, $user!
 Your balance is $$$balance.\n";